abligh/gonbdserver/README.md

   -p string
     	Path to PID file (default "/var/run/gonbdserver.pid") -s string
-    	Send signal to daemon (either 'stop' or 'reload')
+    	Send signal to daemon (either "stop" or "reload")
 ```

 By default `gonbdserver` runs as a daemon.
 You can use `-f` to make it run in the foreground.